 If you want to take a bus from Tofino to Ucluelet, the bus is at 8:45 and and arrives into Ucluelet 45 minutes later.
 You can book it here

 There is not currently a bus that can take you on a daytrip from Ucluelet to Tofino.

-THESE RATES AND SCHEDULES ARE CURRENT TO AUGUST 2021.
-Check with the bud company for current rates and schedules as they are subjust to change.
+THESE RATES AND SCHEDULES ARE CURRENT TO JUNE 2023.
+Check with the bus company for current rates and schedules as they are subject to change season by season.

 Ucluelet to Tofino Taxi

 Ucluelet has local taxi’s that can take you to Tofino.

 Tofino and Ucluelet have their own ridesharing app called Whistle.
 While there is no on-demand service in Ucluelet, you can book in advance to get a ride!
 They offer rides to the Tofino airport as well as to Tofino.